Cooperative / Group Purchasing Programs

 BuyBoard – the BuyBoard was developed by the Texas Association of School Boards (TASB) along with the Texas Association of Counties and the Texas Municipal League.
 It is open to all local governments, nonprofits, and other political subdivisions of the state of Texas.
 School districts must be a member of TASB to participate.

 The BuyBoard has established an authorization process for BuyBoard members to allow shopping—not buying—by non-procurement staff members.
-To obtain this authorization, please download the access form, complete it, and return it to the fax number or e-mail address on the form.
+Contact the Purchasing Office for instructions on how to obtain this authorization.

 Provista – focuses on items required by healthcare organizations.
 The University of Texas at Austin is eligible to use their contracts.